 - Eczema

 - Hives

 - Itching of mouth, throat, eyes, skin, or other areas

 - Asthma, shortness of breath

 - Runny nose or nasal congestion

 - Nausea

 - Vomiting

 - Digestive symptoms (abdominal pain, cramps, or diarrhea)

 - Difficulty swallowing

 - Anaphylaxis

 - Constriction of airways (swollen throat or a lump in the throat making breathing difficult)

-- $\circ~$ Abdominal pain and cramping
+- Abdominal pain and cramping

-- \circ Rapid pulse
+- Rapid pulse

 - Shock (a severe drop in blood pressure felt as dizziness, lightheadedness, or loss of consciousness)

 Tree nuts tend to cause particularly severe allergic reactions, even if very small amounts are consumed.
 Many people are not aware of previous exposure or allergies to tree nuts when they have their first reaction.
-Tree nut allergies tend to be lifelong; only about 9% of children will outgrow tree nut allergies.